SidharthMudgil/competitive-programming/ANDROID.md

 >  - User flow tests or navigation tests.

 ### Local Unit Test
 > Local unit tests are unit tests that run locally on JVM and do not require any physical device, or emulator.
 They are used to verify the behavior of a small section of the program by checking the results.
-They are placed in `module-name/src/test/`
+They are placed in `module-name/src/test/`.
+These tests can not interact with Android framework APIs which makes them limited to the variety of tests we can perform.

 ### testImplementation and androidTestImplementation
 > Used to add dependencies testImplementation for local tests and androidTestImplementation adds dependencies for Instrumented tests.
+They are placed in `module-name/src/androidTest/java/`.

+### Instrumental test
+> Tests that are run on Physical devices or Emulators, and can interact with Android framework APIs which makes them more real than local tests but slower.
+These are run in the special environment which gives them access to the instance of the `instrumentation` class.
+>
+> PS: UI tests are Instrumental tests

+### Instrumentation
+> Base class for implementing instrumentation code.
+This allows to monitor all of the interactions between the system and the application.